 - What is the timescale for development?

 Before we can apply for planning consent, we need to develop our proposals further; consulting with the local community, the council, and a range of other interested parties.
-Our intention is to ensure that any development is sensitive to the surrounding area and the site, creating a community asset for the long term.

 - Who will it benefit?

 Ensuring the future development of the hospital benefits our entire community.
 In fact, as a leading hospital it plays a vital role in delivering health care locally and for a wider population.

 This project is about integrating educational, economic, social, infrastructure and environmental benefits, as well as health.